nephilim93/jobsity_moviedb/README.md

 - Clone this repository.
 - Run composer install from the repository root folder.
 - Adjust your webserver and domain settings on your host machine.
-- Adjust your database settings using "/sites/default/settings.php".
+- Adjust your database settings using the "/sites/default/settings.php" file.
-- Add a Hash Salt to settings.php
+- Add the hash_salt variable to settings.php
-- Add the config_sync_directory variable to your settings.php like this: $settings['config_sync_directory'] =  '.\./config/sync';
+- Add the config_sync_directory variable to settings.php like.
+It should look like this:
+	- $settings['config_sync_directory'] =  '.\./config/sync';
-- Run drush site:install --existing-config from the docroot.
+- Run "drush site:install jobsity" from the web folder.
+- Enable the custom jobsity_moviedb module "drush pm-enable
 - Visit your newly created site.
 - You're all done!

-## Content

-I approached the content issue by feeding the site on demand.
-This means I fetched the most popular movies and actors first, but as soon as you browse through them, more content will become available.

-## Efficiency

-This is by no means a final version of the code.
-Left TODO's in some functions.